Table of Contents

-The safety key words basically include “DROP, COVER & HOLD ON”.
+The safety keywords include “DROP, COVER & HOLD ON”.

-It is safer to stay away from components of the building that are prone to fall such as glasses, windows, exterior walls, lighting fixtures etc.
+b.
+It is safer to avoid components of the building that are prone to fall, such as glasses, windows, exterior walls, lighting fixtures, etc.

-The use of elevators must be completely avoided as there is a high possibility of power shutting down thereby trapping the person inside for long hours.
+e.
+The use of elevators must be completely avoided as there is a high possibility of power shutting down, trapping the person inside for long hours.

-If a person is on wheelchairs when the earthquake strikes, then he/she must immediately lock the wheels and protect the neck and head area by covering with hands.
+f.
+If a person is in a wheelchair when the earthquake strikes, they must immediately lock the wheels and protect the neck and head by covering them with hands.

 The following precautions must be taken when a person is outdoors during an earthquake:

-The person must immediately move away from buildings, transmission lines, compound walls, street lights and utility wires and move to comparatively open space as soon as possible.
+a.
+The person must immediately move away from buildings, transmission lines, compound walls, street lights, and utility wires and move to comparatively open space as soon as possible.